 Food allergy awareness is crucial for the millions of people with food allergies, especially those of us dealing with lesser-known conditions like alpha-gal syndrome.
-Here are several easy ways that you can help build understanding and support for alpha-gal syndrome during Food Allergy Awareness Week.
+Here are several easy ways that you can help build understanding and support for alpha-gal syndrome during Food Allergy Awareness Week, Food Allergy Awareness Month, and all year long.

 The information provided on this site is based on my personal experience living with alpha-gal syndrome.
 I consistently cite and link to expert sources, but nothing published on this site should be perceived as medical advice.